Bicycle and motorcycle dynamics: Capsize

-Capsize is the word used to describe a bike falling over without oscillation.
+Capsize is falling over without oscillation.
 During capsize, an uncontrolled front wheel usually steers in the direction of lean, but never enough to stop the increasing lean, until a very high lean angle is reached, at which point the steering may turn in the opposite direction.
 A capsize can happen very slowly if the bike is moving forward rapidly.
 Because the capsize instability is so slow, on the order of seconds, it is easy for the rider to control, and is actually used by the rider to initiate the lean necessary for a turn.
 For most bikes, depending on geometry and mass distribution, capsize is stable at low speeds, and becomes less stable as speed increases until it is no longer stable.
 However, on many bikes, tire interaction with the pavement is sufficient to prevent capsize from becoming unstable at high speeds.

 Weave

-Weave is the word used to describe a slow (0–4 Hz) oscillation between leaning left and steering right, and vice versa.
+Weave is a slow (0&–4&–Hz) oscillation between leaning left and steering right, and vice versa.
 The entire bike is affected with significant changes in steering angle, lean angle (roll), and heading angle (yaw).
 The steering is 180° out of phase with the heading and 90° out of phase with the leaning.
 This AVI movie shows weave.

 For most bikes, depending on geometry and mass distribution, weave is unstable at low speeds, and becomes less pronounced as speed increases until it is no longer unstable.
 While the amplitude may decrease, the frequency actually increases with speed.